-Don't spill anything on your keyboard.
+Try not to spill anything on your keyboard.
 It can be ruined by a spilled soft drink or anything that leaves a sticky residue.
 Here's what to do if you spill something on the keyboard and it stops working:

-- If the liquid is sweet or sticky, unplug the keyboard and take it to your authorized Apple dealer for repair or replacement. - If the liquid is thin and clear, unplug the keyboard, turn it upside down to let the liquid drain out, and dry it for 24 hours at room temperature.
+- If the liquid is sweet or sticky, unplug the keyboard and take it to your authorized Apple dealer for repair or replacement. - If the liquid is thin and clear, try unplugging the keyboard, turning it upside down to let the liquid drain out, and drying it for 24 hours at room temperature.
 If it still doesn't work, take it to your authorized Apple dealer.